30-day plyometrics workout challenge to develop strength and boost your metabolism

 One of the major parts of this is learning how to eat healthily on a budget (opens in new tab) and ensuring you’re getting the nutrients you need for recovery.
 That’s why it’s worth adding a post-workout shake with the best protein powders for weight loss (opens in new tab) to your routine to repair damaged muscles.

 If you’ve enjoyed this month-long challenge, we have others you can line up next.
-If you want something a bit lower impact, then this 30-day flexibility plan (opens in new tab) is ideal.
-Alternatively, strengthen your upper body with our 30-day arms challenge (opens in new tab).
+If you want something a bit lower impact, then this 30-day flexibility plan is ideal.
+Alternatively, strengthen your upper body with our 30-day arms challenge.

-Maddy is a freelance journalist and Level 3 personal trainer specializing in fitness, health and wellbeing content.
-She has been a writer and editor for 22 years, and has worked for some of the UK's bestselling newspapers and women’s magazines, including Marie Claire, The Sunday Times and Closer.
-She also manages Fit&Well's Instagram account.
+Maddy Biddulph is a freelance journalist specializing in fitness, health and wellbeing content.
+With 26 years in consumer media, she has worked as a writer and editor for some of the bestselling newspapers, magazines and websites in the US and UK.